- Open Source CEO by Bill Kerr

 200+ | Newsletters and podcasts. |

-And that really brings us to today.
+And that brings us to today.
 Sidebar’s GTM leans heavily into leveraging great audiences in tech.
-This newsletter you are ready right now is an example.
+This newsletter, which you can read right now, is an example.
 But you may have also seen them in Lenny’s Newsletter, Bay Area Times (my startup Athyna’s largest investor), Strategy Breakdowns and more.
 They are also in some of the largest podcasts in the world.

-Sidebar didn’t share overall membership numbers with me, but I do know that they have a waiting list of over 35,000 people today.
+Sidebar didn’t share overall membership numbers with me, but up until very recently, they had a wait list of over 35,000 people.

 And they boast members from Microsoft, Nike, Meta (duh’), Instacart, New York Times and loads more.
 So it’s safe to say that the strategy seems to be working.